rcassani/castoriscausa/content/drafts/msi_laptop_2_disks_2_OS.md

     </center>

 #### 2. Installing Linux in USB-disk
   In the step, the Virtual Machine will boot in UEFI using the Linux ISO image, from there it'll possible to install Linux in the USB-disk.
   1. In **VMware**, Power ON the Virtual Machine.
 When booting on UEFI, it should look as below (at least for **Mint 64-bit**).
-Select **Start Linux Mint 18 Cinnamon 64-bit** (or **Try Ubuntu without installing**)
+Select **Start Linux Mint 18 Cinnamon 64-bit**
     <center>
     <img src="../images/uefi_usb_2_1.png" style="width: 700px;"/>
     </br>